Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

      )
 ```

-Ultimately, the combined frequency severity model performed a bit better, but both approaches prove to be effective.
+In terms of the combined proximity to the true total claim amounts, the frequency severity model performed a bit better than Tweedie model.
+However, both approaches ultimatley prove to be effective.